 - Open 24 hours a day

-21. Lunch or Dinner at Latitude on Sunset Key
+21. Lunch or Dinner at Latitudes on Sunset Key

-Reservations for are required, when boarding the free shuttle boat to Sunset Key they’ll confirm your reservations.
+Reservations are required.
+When boarding the free shuttle boat to Sunset Key, they’ll confirm your reservations.
 You can make reservations online here on Open Table.
-If you are wanting dinner reservations you’ll need to make them months in advance, especially during high season.
+If you want dinner reservations, you’ll need to make them months in advance, especially during the high season.

 Where to Stay in Key West